- Original design

 The principal part of the collection of pictures, furniture, porcelain and sculpture was built up by George Byng and his son, also called George, and between them, they assembled one of the best small collections of works of art in the country.

-Among the many old masters can be seen works by Murillo, Van der Cappelle, David Teniers, Jan Both, Wilhem van der, and Guido Reni.
+Among the many old masters can be seen works by Murillo, Van der Cappelle, David Teniers, Jan Both, Willem van de Velde the Younger and Guido Reni.

 There are a number of family portraits of the Colebrooke family, purchased by the 6th Earl of Strafford from his brother-in-law, the first and last Lord Colebrooke, at the beginning of the century.
 Also to be seen are a number of engravings, watercolours and photographs which show the house as it was originally designed by Isaac Ware, and the successive alterations and enlargements which have been made since.